 All in all, Húsavík´s harbour is a hive of activity for cetacean-related work.
 As well as the four whale watching companies that use the docks, the Húsavík Whale Museum and the University of Iceland´s research center are also found around the harbour.
 There are partnerships between most of these organizations, each working to support one another in their whale-related activities.

 Whales in Skjálfandi Bay

 Another frequent visitor to the bay is the blue whale, the largest known animal ever to have existed on Earth.
 Its tongue alone can weigh the same as an elephant, and its heart the same as a car.
-To see these creatures in the wild is a breath-taking sight to behold.
+A child can fit through its blowhole and a small child can swim through their blood vessels.